CyberGhost Review (2020) – A Reliable and User-friendly VPN

 Number of servers and locations

-At this moment, CyberGhost has over 6400 servers in 89 different countries.
+At this moment, CyberGhost has over 5900 servers in 88 different countries.
 They have at least four servers (but often many more) in every country.
-In France they have over 400 servers, over 500 in the UK, almost 800 in Germany, and the U.S. counts over 1000 servers.
+In France they have over 400 servers, almost 500 in the UK, over 600 in Germany, and the U.S. counts over 1000 servers.
 Especially in countries with a lot of servers, it won’t be hard to find a fast server to bypass geographical restrictions.

 Apart from their regular VPN servers, CyberGhost also offers servers that are specifically suitable for streaming services and servers that are well equipped for torrenting.